 The Al-Saud family owns the biggest oil company producer in the world (and next to that, a country): massive value providing, massive net worth.

-These three examples show the good part of capitalism: it allows people that are a bit smarter than the average and a bit more hardworking to change the life of everyone else.
+These three examples show the positive side of capitalism.
+Capitalism enables people that are a bit smarter and a bit more hardworking to change the life of everyone else.

 Except for Warren Buffett.